Find answers to questions about your new Council Tax bill for 2023 to 2024

 Your New Year Council Tax bill will confirm the amount of Council Tax under the section called Charge Details.
 This will also provide detail on any discounts or exemptions you are entitled to.
 Please view our Council tax charges for North Norfolk.

-What are the changes to council tax discounts in 2019/20?
+What are the changes to council tax discounts for 2023 to 2024?

 There will be a council tax discount of 10% for dwellings, which are not the sole or main residence of an individual, which are furnished and the occupation of which is restricted by a planning condition preventing occupation for a continuous period of a least 28 days.